 How is an ECG conducted?

-An Electrocardiogram test is a totally safe test.
+An Electrocardiogram test is a safe test.
 You will be asked to lie down on a table or bed.
 Some areas on your chest, arms and legs will be cleaned and may be shaved to create a smooth, clean surface for the electrodes to adhere properly.
 Numerous electrodes are then attached to the skin on your arms, legs and chest.
-No electricity passes from the machine to your body, and there is no danger of an electric shock.
+No electricity passes through the machine to your body, and there is no danger of an electric shock.
 They may feel cool when placed on your chest.
-These are linked to a machine which traces your heart activity on a paper.
+These are linked to a machine which traces your heart activity on paper.
 You would have to lie very still and breathe regularly during the test.
 You shouldn't talk during the test.
 You may also be asked to hold your breath.
-The test lasts for 5-10 minutes, post which the electrode paste is wiped off.
+The test lasts for 5-10 minutes, followed by the wiping of electrode paste.

 How can I prepare for an ECG scan?